Skip to content

 Schema of MSTORE example

 Finally, the last opcode \(\mathtt{MSTOREE}\) works similarly, but it only affects one word \(\mathtt{m}_0\).
-Moreover, we can only write one byte and hence, only the less significant byte of \(\mathtt{val}\) will be considered into the write.
+Moreover, we can only write one byte and hence, only the less significant byte of \(\mathtt{val}\) is considered into the write.
 Observe that, in this opcode, \(\mathtt{m}_1\) and \(\mathtt{w}_1\) are unconstrained.

 Source code